joel Sampson / N5LXI

 I run a lot of SSB QRP.
 I enjoy the challenge, and when the band works, it does not seem to matter much if I'm running 5-watts or 100.

 Yaesu FT-817 - The FT-817 is a legend for good reasons!
 It has never failed me and I like the fact it covers VHF and UHF in all modes and has 200 memories.
 The ham only VHF/UHF receiver is top notch!
 I use the Collins SSB filter which works on both receive and transmit.
 I do not like the small display and the user interface is a little funky.
 I use it with a LDG Z-11 antenna tuner.
-I also use the free Windows software FT-817 Commander.
+I also use the free Windows FT-817 Commander software.
 It's written by Simon Brown, the author of Ham Radio Deluxe.
 It manages memory and much more.
 Every ham should own one!
 I use a Heil HM-10 mic with the QRP rigs.

-HF Antenna Farm
+N5LXI HF Antenna Farm

 Well, farm may not be too accurate.
 I live on a small city lot with two very large pecan trees that are in the way!
 I tend to install multi-band antennas fed with ladder line.
 I have struggled to get a good 160-meter antenna up.
 Although I have 46 states confirmed, including Alaska.
 My current plan is to build a small one-band antenna for 160.
 Got any ideas?